seefs001/claude-code-proxy/README.md

 This proxy works by:

 1. **Receiving requests** in Anthropic's API format 📥
-2. **Translating** the requests to OpenAI format via LiteLLM 🔄
+2. **Translating** the requests to the appropriate format via LiteLLM 🔄
-3. **Sending** the translated request to OpenAI 📤
+3. **Sending** the translated request to the selected provider (OpenAI, Gemini, Vertex AI, or xAI) 📤
 4. **Converting** the response back to Anthropic format 🔄
 5. **Returning** the formatted response to the client ✅

-The proxy handles both streaming and non-streaming responses, maintaining compatibility with all Claude clients. 🌊
+The proxy handles both streaming and non-streaming responses, maintaining compatibility with all Claude clients.
+It also handles provider-specific authentication and configuration requirements. 🌊

 ## Contributing 🤝